-You may cancel this Contract before your Move-In Date by paying the cancellation fees and following the procedures outlined in Appendix III.
+You may cancel this Contract before the Move-In Date by paying the cancellation fees and following the procedures outlined in Appendix III.

-1.12 Cancelling the Residence Contract on or after your Move-In Date
+1.12 Departure Prior to the Move-Out Date

-You may terminate this Contract and vacate the accommodation on or after the Move-In Date by providing at least thirty (30) days written notice of your intention to vacate the accommodation to Student Housing and Community Services using the online notice procedure at the Student Housing and Community Services Online Service Centre at https://secure.housing.ubc.ca;
+You may terminate this Contract and vacate the accommodation prior to the Move-Out Date provided that all of the following conditions are met:

+- 1. you must provide at least 30 days written notice of your intention to vacate the accommodation to Student Housing and Community Services using the online notice procedure at the Student Housing and Community Services Online Service Centre at https://secure.housing.ubc.ca; and - 2. the proposed end date must be at least four months after your first occupancy of the accommodation.